sseleznevqa/locatine/README.md

 # Finally when scope is defined
 search.find(scope: "Name of scope",
             name: "Name of element in scope",
-            vars: vars # Necessary if elements was defined with vars)
+            vars: vars # Necessary if elements were defined with vars)
 ```

 Scope itself is not very useful now.
 But we are looking forward.